TheMaster1127/TheMaster1127/README.md

 **AHK-to-js Project**

 AHK-to-js is my latest project, demonstrating my expertise as a Software Developer.
 It's a transpiler that converts AutoHotkey scripts into JavaScript, allowing users to run their scripts in a browser environment.
 This innovative solution enables AutoHotkey users to expand the reach of their scripts beyond the Windows platform, showcasing my technical skills and commitment to addressing real-world challenges in automation and scripting.

+Check out the project on [GitHub](https://github.com/TheMaster1127/AHK-to-js) for more details and contributions.

 * 🌍  I'm based in Bulgaria